 The professionals who specialize in storing and selling cranes have the resources that they need to keep these important heavy equipment pieces in good condition.
 However, construction companies may want to focus on using their research in other ways, especially if they’re trying to work on the sorts of extensive projects that require large cranes.
 Purchasing a crane might not prove to be efficient for construction companies.

 Advanced Construction Equipment

-People should also consider the technological changes within the construction field itself.
+People should also consider the technological changes within the construction field, including construction planning software, to improve efficiency.
 Changes in information technology affect multiple industries, including the construction industry.